piouson/kubernetes-bootcamp/README.md

 1. Create an nginx Pod and confirm creation
 2. Review full details of the Pod in YAML form
 3. Display details of the Pod in readable form and review the Node, IP, container start date/time and Events
+4. List pods but only show resource names
-4. Delete the Pod
+5. Delete the Pod
-5. Review the Pod spec
+6. Review the Pod spec
-6. Have a look at the Kubernetes API to determine when pods were introduced
+7. Have a look at the Kubernetes API to determine when pods were introduced

 <details>
 <summary>lab5.1 solution</summary>